Secure CheckoutPersonal information is secured with SSL technology.

 Independent Researcher, Toronto, Canada

-Vladimir Mityushev is the head of modeling and simulation laboratory at the department of computer science and computational methods at Pedagogical University of Cracow, Kraków, Poland.
-He is interested in Mathematical modeling and computer simulations, Industrial mathematics and boundary value problems and their applications.
+Vladimir Mityushev is the head of the modeling and simulation laboratory at the department of computer science and computational methods at the Pedagogical University of Kraków, Poland, a leader of the research group www.materialica.plus.
+He is interested in mathematical modeling and computer simulations, Industrial mathematics and boundary value problems and their applications.

 Head of Modeling and Simulation Laboratory, Institute of Computer Science, Pedagogical University, Krakow, Poland

-Natalia Rylko is an associate professor at the Institute of Technology, Pedagogical University, Krakow, Poland.
+Natalia Rylko is an associate professor at the Institute of Technology, at the Pedagogical University of Krakow, Poland.
+She is interested in random fields in composites and their applications to RVE and stir casting processes.

 Associate Professor, Institute of Technology, Pedagogical University, Krakow, Poland